-To summarize, a higher elasticity of substitution between private and public investments leads to a smaller reduction in the aggregate variables and average lifetime income but a larger reduction in intergenerational mobility.
-These results are driven by stronger substitutions by parental financial investments, generating overall dampened but more heterogeneous changes in child human capital across parental permanent income groups.
+Table 10: Effects on inequality and loss of lifetime income with a higher elasticity of substitution between public and parental investments intergenerational mobility.
+These results are driven by stronger substitutions by parental financial investments, generating overall dampened but more dispersed changes in child human capital across parental permanent income groups.